jessicasu123/strategize/doc/GameFileFormat.md

   > Indicates whether game pieces move or are stationary; boolean

   "CheckCurrConfig": true,
+  > * Default: true
-  > Default: true; relevant for games that use MorePieces evaluation function or NoMovesMorePieces WinType to indicate
+  > * Relevant for games that use MorePieces evaluation function or NoMovesMorePieces WinType to indicate
->whether the current piece configuration is to be checked (true) or the object configuration (false); boolean
+  > whether the current piece configuration is to be checked (true) or the object configuration (false); boolean

   "MultiplePiecesPerSquare": false,
+  > * Default: false
-  > Default: false; relevant for games whose pieces have objects; boolean
+  > * Relevant for games whose pieces have objects; boolean

   "NumVisualRowsPerSquare": 1,
   > Default: 1; relevant for games like Mancala where multiple rows may be represented on one board coordinate; int